-The rush of envy doesn’t yield.
-If it’s not a deluge, it’s a leak that gradually covers the floor and wreaks havoc with your soul’s drywall.
+If envy isn’t a deluge, it’s a leak that gradually covers the floor and wreaks havoc with your soul’s drywall.
 Let your guard down and your day is shot.
 It’s a menace within the chest, forceful and unsympathetic.

-Well…we sigh, try to count our blessings and remind ourselves of the goodness of God.
+We sigh, turn to cutesy memes, count our blessings and remind ourselves of the God’s goodness.
 We try half-heartedly to distract ourselves.

-Perhaps the problem is that we’re resisting a gale with a small pink umbrella.
-Scripture actually commands us to do more – much more.
+Perhaps the problem is that we’re resisting a tidal wave with a small pink umbrella.
+Scripture commands us to do more – much more.
 If you don’t like the wave, get off the beach.

-It’s not a sin to have desires.
-Sometimes God actually uses them to propel us into his will for our lives.
-It’s when you don’t have joy in Jesus rising up alongside and surpassing your other desires that you’ve reached idolatry.
+It’s not a sin to long for something.
+It’s when we lack joy in Jesus rising up alongside and surpassing our other desires that you’ve reached idolatry.